 - Add rolled oats, cinnamon, nutmeg, cloves, salt and pecans to a large mixing bowl.
 Stir to combine.

-- Pour in the maple syrup, olive oil and fresh orange juice.
+- Pour in the maple syrup, orange zest, olive oil and fresh orange juice.
 Use a wooden spoon to thoroughly combine.

 - Bake at 350 degrees for 16-18 minutes.
 Halfway through (at the 8 minute mark), remove the granola from the oven and stir the oats.
 This part is important to make sure that the granola cooks evenly.

 - Return to the oven for another 8 minutes.
 Keep an eye on the pecans to make sure they don't burn.
 You can tell they are getting overcooked if they turn a deep brown.

 The granola will continue crisping up after you remove it from the oven, so don't worry if it still a little soft after 16-18 minutes.
 Let it cool and firm up for 5 minutes before moving it to a storage container.

 - Extra add-ins: Chia seeds, pumpkin seeds, shredded coconut or even more nuts can be cooked with the other granola ingredients.

 - Dried fruit: Any dried fruit goes well in maple pecan granola (think cranberries, cherries, raisins, etc).
 Add the dried fruit just after pulling the granola out of the oven.

 My favorite combination is granola with yogurt and in parfaits.
 You can also make your own maple pecan trail mix by adding in extra nuts and dried fruit like cherries, apricots or raisins (any ingredients in my trail mix energy balls would work).

 You can keep homemade granola in the fridge for up to two weeks.
 I usually store mine in a quart sized ball jar.